fotonauts/activr/README.md

   Activr.dispatch!(activity, :skip_dup_period => 3600)
 ```

-Or you can set that option in global activr configuration>:
+Or you can set that option in global activr configuration:

 ```ruby
   Activr.config.skip_dup_period = 3600